BHQST/3301/2013/README.md

-I will work on password explonations and bring over into this readme in due time.
+I will work on password explanations and bring over into this readme in due time.

 ***
 There is a total of 13 keys.